-Established in 1984, the ICGP is responsible for post graduate specialist medical education, training and research in the specialty of general practice.
-General practice is defined as an academic and scientific discipline, and a clinical specialty with its own educational content, research and evidence base and clinical activity orientated to primary care.
-(Wonca 2002)
+Established in 1984, the ICGP is responsible for postgraduate specialist medical education, training and research in the specialty of General Practice.
+General Practice is defined as an academic and scientific discipline, and a clinical specialty with its own educational content, research and evidence base and clinical activity orientated to primary care1.